 While the FP-10 isn’t without its flaws, it is easily the superior instrument, and it should definitely be placed under consideration.

-Below you can check the availability and current price of the Roland GO:PIANO-88 in your region:
+Check the availability and current price of the Roland GO:PIANO in your region: